- Your entry should be in the same size and scale as LEGO Speed Champions sets

 Do I have to have an account to take part?

 Yes, you have to have an account on LEGO Rebrick to enter.
 Your LEGO Rebrick account tied to your LEGO ID or LEGO.com account information, so signing up is easy.
 Just click the sign in link at top of LEGO.com/Rebrick and fill in your LEGO ID username and password.
 You’ll then be able to set up a LEGO Rebrick profile linked with your LEGO ID.
 If you don’t have a LEGO ID, you can also create one by clicking “Sign in” and then “Sign up now”.

 How do I enter a contest on LEGO Rebrick?

 First, make sure you have a LEGO ID and the LEGO Rebrick account.
 Next, find the contest you wish to entry and click “submit entry”.
 Follow the directions on the submit entry page, and you should be good to go!
 Our moderation team will review it within 1-3 working days to make sure it fits all the contest rules.
-If for some reason it doesn’t, you will receive any email to the address attached to your LEGO ID informing you how you can change your entry and resubmit it
+Once reviewed, you will receive a notification letting you know if it's been approved.
+If for some reason it is not approved, you will receive a notification letting you know why.
+Notifications can be viewed by clicking the bell icon at the top of any page.

 Can I submit multiple entries?

 Yes, please submit as many models as you wish!

 I submitted my entry, but I can’t see it live on LEGO Rebrick.
 How do I know if it was accepted into the contest?